NLTM-LID/LID/GUI/Readme.md

   <img src="img/Main7.png" width="90%"/>
 </p>

-After clicking anyone of the option, we need to select an audio file.
-We can select the recorded audio from "recorded_audio" directory.
+After clicking any one of the options, we need to select an audio file.
+We can select the recorded audio from the "recorded_audio" directory.
 We can also choose other saved audio file using the open file manager.
  <p float="left">
   <img src="img/Open_file1.png" width="90%"/>
 </p>